-Since announcing on instagram, twitter and facebook that I would be moving to Berlin after 10 months travelling around the world, the question I have been asked again and again (and again and again and again) is why Berlin?
-Well I’ve finally arrived, moved into my new apartment, successfully completed my first grocery shop, and have some answers for you…
+Since announcing on Instagram that I would be moving to Berlin after 10 months travelling around the world, the question I have been asked again and again is: why Berlin?

 1. Why not?

-First and foremost I’ve gotta be completely honest and say that I didn’t really give it TOO much thought.
-It wasn’t a big life changing decision for me to move to a foreign city, given my globetrotting lifestyle travelling the world as a career.
-For so long I have been living out of a suitcase that honestly ANYWHERE would seem like a good idea.
+First and foremost I’ve got to be completely honest with you and say that I didn’t really give it too much thought.
+For so long I have been living out of a suitcase that honestly anywhere would be better than nowhere.
 The truth is that I could honestly see myself living anywhere in the world as I will be treating my new city as a home base to stay in between campaigns and trips around the world… so I guess the purest answer I can give you to “Why Berlin!?” is, well… why not?

 Thinking more logically here, a big influencing factor on which city to live in was the location.
 My requirements were pretty simple: Northern Hemisphere (because so much of my work is here) and central for explorations.
 I figured I would opt for Europe over North America because I love exploring the region and just love the idea of hopping on a train and being in a different country within hours.
 Berlin is located in central Europe so it seemed like an obvious choice.
 Note: I also considered Budapest, Prague and even Belgrade!

 3. Price of Berlin vs. Other European Capitals